Hospice@Home – This is not a rehearsal

 During the height of COVID-19 we had an increase in referrals for two key reasons.
 Firstly, hospitals wanted to free up beds for potential COVID patients and secondly, patients didn’t want to be in a hospital because of the increased chance of infection, knowing also friends and family couldn’t come to visit them.
 During the pandemic our caseload doubled.
 This has been an enormous challenge but one we have risen to.
 Frequent updates from Public Health England, some times every day meant working guidelines needed us to review our practice.
 We wanted to make sure the team were supported because they had concerns and worries so we brought them in for training and issued them with all the right PPE for their and the patients’ safety.

 Since lockdown started, the Hospice@Home office team needed to be on-site every day.
 As our referrals increased we decided to recruit more staff.
 We took on another permanent member and another five bank workers (bank workers are freelance professional carers we call upon through a trusted agency when demand is too high for our permanent carers) which nearly doubled the team.
 While all that was going on, we found ourselves having to do training as well as manage an ever-increasing caseload.
 The fact that we managed to achieve all of this under these circumstances is a true testament to the dedication of our team.

 In our line of work we know you often don’t get a second chance to get it right.
 As well as delivering care the team will often go above and beyond to ensure a patient has what they need and this makes a huge difference to someone’s ability to stay in the comfort of their own home.

 Our Hospice@Home care team is providing essential, free palliative care and keeping vulnerable people away from hospitals thereby lowering the chances of catching COVID.
-If you can spare anything please click this LINK to make a donation or call 0207 806 4040.
+If you can spare anything please click here to make a donation or call 0207 806 4040.
 Thank you.